Tamas-Gavlider/choose-smart/README.md

 Choose Smart is a responsive website that allows users to view it on range of devices.<br>
 It is a decision-based game where every choice the user makes influences the story and its outcome.<br>
-Users making critical decisions that shape the narrative, leading to multiple possible endings.<br>
+Users make critical decisions that shape the narrative, leading to multiple possible endings.<br>
 Choose Smart offers a unique experience where your decisions truly matter.

 ![amIresponsive ss](/docs/testing/am-i-responsive.png)